antonioribeiro/tracker/readme.md

 You don't need to use a different database, but, since Tracker may generate a huge number of records, this would be a good practice.

+## Stats Panel

+To use the stats panel on your website you'll need to download the sb-admin 2 sources to your public folder:

+    wget --output-document=/tmp/sba2.zip http://startbootstrap.com/downloads/sb-admin-v2.zip
+    unzip /tmp/sba2.zip -d public/templates/

+And enabled in your config file:

+	'stats_panel_enabled' => true,

 ## Author

 [Antonio Carlos Ribeiro](http://twitter.com/iantonioribeiro)